-The timorous Religionist-affrighted at the threatened loss of the "consolations of Religion,"-at facing the realities of life without the "opiate" and "crutches" of Faith, often asks: "What are you going to give us in its place?"
-A cure!---so that you will not need these artificial aids.
-When the surgeon excises a dangerous tumor, or the physician heals a mental or physical disease,-he restores to health of body or mind,---does not inflict some other form of disease in place of the one cured.
-So with the fictitious mental disorder of Religion,---for that it is a mental disorder of most malignant kind is proved by the inveterate hates and crimes it has caused the sufferers from it to be guilty of through all the Ages of Faith, as disclosed in this review.
-The sufferer goes through life, actually-or what is the same thing, under the delusion of disability,-hobbling on crutches, or with frequent injections of "dope" to allay real or imagined pain.
+The timorous Religionist -- affrighted at the threatened loss of the "opiate" and "crutches" of Faith, often asks: "What are you going to give us in its place?"
+A cure! -- so that you will not need these artificial aids.
+When the surgeon excises a dangerous tumor, or the physician heals a mental or physical disease, -- he restores to health of body or mind, -- does not inflict some other form of disease in place of the one cured.
+So with the fictitious mental disorder of Religion. -- for that it is a mental disorder of most malignant kind is proved by the inveterate hates and crimes it has caused the sufferers from it to be guilty of through all the Ages of Faith, as disclosed in this review.
+The sufferer goes through life, actually -- or what is the same thing, under the delusion of disability, -- hobbling on crutches, or with frequent injections of "dope" to allay real or imagined pain.
 Either by material means or by "mind cure" he is healed of the real or imaginary ailment: he throws away his crutches, discards his daily narcotic; health and strength come to his members and his whole body; the faculties of the mind are freed from the inhibitions of disease and disability.
-The grandest cure ever wrought in the man and in humanity is to free the mind from Superstition, to release all the energies of mind and body for the glorious work for Mankind.
+The sufferer goes through life, actually -- or what is the same thing, under the delusion of disability, -- hobbling on crutches, or with frequent injections of "dope" to allay real or imagined pain.
+Either by mental means or by "mind cure" he is healed of the real or imaginary ailment: he throws away his crutches, discords his daily narcotic; health and strength come to his members and his whole body; the faculties of the mind are freed from the inhibititions of disease and disability.
+The grandest cure ever wrought in the man and in humanity is free the mind from Superstition, to release all the energies of mind and body for the glorious work for Mankind.
 The noblest and most blest worker for Humanity is the Humanist.

 Religious Toleration and freedom of thought and of beneficent research, came in only as religious Faith went out; Civilization began only as the Dark Ages of Faith came to an end.
-The Church has had its long Night-those Dark Ages of Faith.
-Therein it shed its boasted refulgence of "sweetness and light"-in the Dark.
-The Church is very like the fire-fly-the homely Lightning Bug,-it needs darkness in which to shine.
+The Church has had its long Night -- those Dark Ages of Faith.
+Therein it shed its boasted refulgence of "sweetness and light" -- in the Dark.
+The Church is very like the fire-fly -- the homely lightning Bug, -- it needs darkness in which to shine.
 But the Day is come; the supernatural Light of the Cross is faded and paled before the luminous truths of Nature discovered now and exploited by free men for the good of mankind.

 It remains yet to complete the good work for civilization and humanity by destroying the last lingering works and delusions of decadent and decayed priestcraft; through the universal triumph of Rationalism to fully and finally Ecraser l'Infame.
-Truly and prophetically spoke Zolà: "Civilization will not attain to its perfection, until the last stone from the last church falls on the last priest!"
+Truly and prophetically spoke Zola: "Civilization will not attain to its perfection, until the last stone from the last church falls on the last priest!"